Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 Any tax refund that is returned to the IRS will be sent out as a physical check to the address you listed when you filed your taxes.
 Please reach out to the IRS directly if your refund was returned.

-Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.
-The Chime Visa® Debit Card is issued by The Bancorp Bank, N.A. or Stride Bank pursuant to a license from Visa U.S.A.
-Inc. and may be used everywhere Visa debit cards are accepted.
-The Chime Visa® Credit Builder Card and the Chime Visa® Cash Rewards Card are issued by Stride Bank pursuant to a license from Visa U.S.A.
-Inc. and may be used everywhere Visa credit cards are accepted.
-Please see back of your Card for its issuing bank.
+Chime® is a financial technology company, not a bank.
+Banking services are provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.
+The Chime Visa® Debit Card and the Chime Credit Builder Visa® Credit Card are issued by The Bancorp Bank, N.A. or Stride Bank pursuant to a license from Visa U.S.A.
+Inc. and may be used everywhere Visa debit and credit cards are accepted.
+Please see the back of your Card for its issuing bank.

 While Chime doesn’t issue personal checkbooks to write checks, Chime Checkbook gives you the freedom to send checks to anyone, anytime, from anywhere.
 See your issuing bank’s Deposit Account Agreement for full Chime Checkbook details.